The Irish name Curlent claims descent from the O'Connors in Donegal

 Early Notables of the Curlent family (pre 1700)

-Another 111 words (8 lines of text) are included under the topic Early Curlent Notables in all our PDF Extended History products and printed products wherever possible.
+By the time he was eighteen, he was blinded by smallpox and by the age of twenty-one, he was given a horse and...
+Another 81 words (6 lines of text) are included under the topic Early Curlent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Curlent family to the New World and Oceana